 Marissa Newhall - Director of Digital Strategy and Communications

 Marissa Newhall is Director of Digital Strategy and Communications at the U.S. Department of Energy.
-In this role, she manages Energy.gov's digital content team and oversees the agency's digital reform project, an effort to cut wasteful spending by consolidating the agency's disparate websites onto a centralized, open-source platform.
-To accomplish this task, Marissa leads a team of developers, user experience designers, and cybersecurity officers, coordinating agile development cycles and developing iterative design strategies for Energy.gov.
+In this role, she runs daily operations for the Department’s primary public-facing website, Energy.gov; manages the Office of Public Affairs’ digital content team; and oversees the Digital Reform Project, an effort to cut wasteful spending and improve user experience by consolidating the agency's public-facing websites onto a mobile-first, open-source platform.
+Marissa also serves as a Senior Advisor to Secretary Moniz on strategic digital technology initiatives.